 Posted on February 2, 2018

-Wanting to increase your engagement on Facebook?
-Then You Need These 3 Things for Meaningful Conversations on Facebook.
+Want to have real conversations on Facebook that generate results?
+Then You Need These 3 Things for Meaningful Conversations On Facebook.

 Social media addiction has sparked a lot of attention not only with those studying addiction, but with the general population as well.
 Lots of people view addiction as being connected to a substance; one that is harmful to us not just physically, but mentally and emotionally as well.
 As we stated above, Facebook, Twitter, Instagram, LinkedIn, and other social media apps are by their very design made to get you to repeatedly check back in.
 Here’s 3 Genius Ways You Can Beat Social Media Addiction:

 Whether or not someone is potentially addicted to social media is best answered by you.
 There are some clues that can help you determine if you are spending a little too much time and need to step away.
 A few ways to determine if a problem with social media exist are as follows:

 1) You experience anxiety, sleeplessness, or an inability to concentrate when you’re without social media.